t-guzik/star-wars-api/README.md

 make run
 ````

-This command will build the Docker containers, start the services (postgres, pgadmin, api), and apply database migrations.
+This command will prepare env variables, build the Docker containers, start the services (postgres, pgadmin, api), and apply database migrations.

 To seed the database with initial data, run: